Effective Communication Study

 Cocaine replaced amphetamines as the stimulant of choice in the 1970s.

 Cocaine is derived from the leaves of the coca plant, indigenous to South America.
-Until 1903, Coca-Cola contained about 60mg of cocaine per 8-ounce serving.
+Until 1903, Coca-Cola contained about 60 \text{mg} of cocaine per 8 -ounce serving.

 Cocaine use across most age groups has declined over the past decade and a half.
-About 0.2% of Americans report trying crack.
+About 0.2\% of Americans report trying crack.

-The effects of cocaine resemble that of the amphetamines and tend to block dopamine reuptake.
-The result is increased stimulation of the dopamine neurons in the pleasure pathway, resulting in the high associated with cocaine use.
+The effects of cocaine resemble that of amphetamines and tend to block dopamine reuptake.
+The result is increased stimulation of dopamine neurons in the pleasure pathway, resulting in the high associated with cocaine use.

 Cocaine abusers go through patterns of tolerance and withdrawal comparable to abusers of other psychoactive substances.